 Where the employer fails to comply with their scheme duties, including failure to pay contributions due, HPF reserves the right to notify the member(s) involved and to notify all members employed by the employer in the event of serious or persistent failure.

 If additional and disproportionate resources are deployed by HPF because of an employer’s poor performance, the cost of the additional resources may be re-charged to the employer according to powers available under scheme regulations.
 Written notice will be given of the reasons for the re-charge, how the cost was calculated, and the part of this statement which, in HPF’s opinion, was contravened.
+The following table of charges applies to the annual return and employer performance benchmarking process.